-Please make sure you answer Question 27B about residency.
-This lets us work out correctly how the beneficiary income should be taxed.
+The question about jurisdiction of tax residency also lets us work out correctly how the beneficiary income should be taxed.

-Include all beneficiary income allocated to each non-resident beneficiary in Boxes 27C, 27D, 27E, 27F and 27G.
-Remember, the combined totals at Boxes 27H, less any taxable distributions from foreign trusts included at Box 27G must reconcile with the total of Box 20A.
+Include all beneficiary income allocated to each nonresident beneficiary in Boxes 27D, 27E, 27F, 27G and 27H.
+Remember, the combined totals at Boxes 27I, less any taxable distributions from foreign trusts included at Box 27H must reconcile with the total of Box 21A.